All Episodes

 The American intelligence business has too much become the football in American political discourse.

-Over the past few years, the intelligence community and the CIA have taken an inordinate number of hits.
+Over the past few years, the intelligence community and the CIA have taken an inordinate number of hits, some of them fair, many of them not.

 There have been failures, but there have also been many great successes.

-CIA needs to get out of the news as source or subject, and focus on protecting the American people by acquiring secrets and providing high quality all-source analysis.
+CIA needs to get out of the news as source or subject and focus on protecting the American people by acquiring secrets and providing high-quality all-source analysis.

-That's every CIA director has had trouble with that.
+Every CIA director has had trouble with that.

-Um this next bite goes on to explain in a very understandable way why these leaks are damaging.
+This next bite goes on to explain in a very understandable way why these leaks are damaging.

 Now, this program will continue to be successful.